Exhibition in Arlesheim, 2013

 It was a golden autumn weekend when we went up and stayed overnight.

-Wandering over the slopes above the hut, between rocky outcrops, rushing streams and bright-eyed mountain tarns, I was able to gather in one day the material for these 12 paintings, which are exhibited together for the first time.
+Wandering over the slopes above the hut, between rocky outcrops, rushing streams and bright-eyed mountain tarns, I was able to gather in one day the material for these 12 paintings, which were exhibited together for the first time.

 And so the mountains go on, leading ever further: from Grindelwald with the Schreckhorn and Eiger, through East-Tyrol with views towards the Dolomites, to Mont Blanc and beyond.